datacamp/courses-introduction-to-version-control-with-git/chapter2.md

 *** =hint2

-Remember: `git add` shouldb e followed by either a filename or a directory name (such as '.' for the current working directory).
+Remember: `git add` should be followed by either a filename or a directory name (such as '.' for the current working directory).

 *** =sample_code2
 ```{shell}